It Pays to Be Nice!

 My aunt and uncle had a cabin on a lake above Lake Tahoe.
 In the summers, I was lucky to spend a month there with my cousins.
 My cousin Stephen and I spent a lot of time fishing down at the lake.
 We became friends with the caretaker, an easy-going guy named Tony.

-One day when I was eleven and Stephen was twelve, we were fishing near the boathouse, where the row boats were kept.
+One day, when I was eleven and Stephen was twelve, we were fishing near the boathouse, where the row boats were kept.
 I got kind of bored as we weren’t catching much, so I went to look for Tony.
 I found him down the stream a bit with Tom.

 When I came upon them, they were just sort of gazing at the water, and I said by way of greeting, “Whatcha doing?”

 When I got there, seeking some solace, I told Stephen the story of what had just happened.
 He said, “C’mon!” and immediately took off at a brisk pace straight in the direction of Tony and Tom.
 I didn’t want to go back and tried to stop him.
-He didn’t even slow down, and so I went along to the last place I wanted to go.
+He didn’t even slow down, and so I went along to the last place I wanted to be.

 To which Stephen bellowed, with every ounce of force in him, “Not you, Stupid!
 I was talking to Tony!”